Broken Sword: Shadow of the Templars – The Director's Cut: Plot

 Back in Paris, George learns from Andre that the manuscript mentions the Spanish De Vasconcellos family, who were once connected with the Templars.
 At the family's villa, George speaks to the family's sole surviving member, a Countess, who leads him to the De Vasconcellos mausoleum.
 There, George discovers the family's chalice, which the Countess entrusts to George.
 She asks him to find her missing ancestor, Don Carlos.
 In Paris, George uses the lens in the church at Montfauçon and discovers a hidden image of a burning man.
 In the church, George find Don Carlos' tomb, which is inscribed with a series of biblical references.

 Andre reveals that an idol of Baphomet has been discovered in Paris, and George gains access to the excavation.
 Using the chalice, he discovers an image of a church with a square tower.
 George returns to the Countess, and he discovers that the biblical references show a secret area inside a well containing a chessboard mural with a river running through it.
 Compiling their clues, George, Nicole and Andre decide that the Templars are going to Bannockburn, Scotland.
 George and Nicole board a train, but she and an old woman in their compartment soon go missing.
 He reaches the conductor's carriage, where the old woman, Khan in disguise, throws Flap out of the carriage.
 However, Khan is shot and killed by the man who had killed Marquet.
-Before dying from his wounds, Khan, implicated to belong to the Hashshashin sect opposing these Neo-Templars (he doesn’t accept them to be called Templars, as he says the real Templars were noble foes), and explains that he and George were on the same side.
+Before dying from his wounds, Khan, implicated to belong to the Hashshashin sect opposing these Neo-Templars (he does not accept them to be called Templars, as he says the real Templars were noble foes), and explains that he and George were on the same side.
 He also explains what the Sword of Baphomet is.
-The Sword symbolizes a colossal energy caused by the alignment of the earth’s natural power fields which are focused at St. Ninian’s church, where they’re going.
+The Sword symbolizes a colossal energy caused by the alignment of the earth's natural power fields which are focused at St. Ninian's church, where they are going.
 This energy endowed the Templars with the power which made them great and charismatic to such an extent they could control the will of all around them, giving them great power.

 George and Nicole reach the church in time to see the Grand Master of the Templars acquire a power from two huge Baphomet idols—the Sword of Baphomet, or the Broken Sword.
 After trying to tempt George to join their ranks, the Grand Master orders the couple to be killed, but they escape with the aid of explosives.
 The church explodes, killing Guido, the Templars and—presumably—the Grand Master.
 The game ends with George and Nico on their last date on the Eiffel Tower.